You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

-Here is a full list of advanced settings (parameters) for ZEN30 Double Switch VER 4.10 and VER 3.20 firmware for Hardware Versions 3 & 4.
 Some parameters were added in later firmware updates so please make sure you're on the latest firmware to have all of the settings below available (not all are available on 500 series Hardware Versions 1 & 2.
 You can view the change log for the ZEN30 here.

-LED Indicator Control
+Dimmer LED Indicator

 Parameter 1: Choose if you want the LED indicator to turn on when the dimmer (light) is on or off, or if you want it to remain on or off at all times.
 This setting is for the top status indicator only.